maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-17.md

 Upon genesis, an initial supply of 10 billion will be minted to a migration contract (see below for details).
 Further mints may be called by an emission manager contract (see below for details).
 Emission Managers can be managed by Governance.
 An additional check-in mint function requires the mint rate to be less than 10 POL per second.

-The POL token contract is not upgradeabl, however Permit2 default approvals can be enabled or disabled by Governance and is enabled by default.
+The POL token contract is not upgradeable, however Permit2 default approvals can be enabled or disabled by Governance and is enabled by default.

 ```solidity
 // SPDX-License-Identifier: MIT